Thorium Hydride SDS

 Personal precautions: Use personal protective equipment.

-Environmental precautions: Prevent product from entering drains.
+Environmental precautions: Prevent products from entering drains.

 Methods for cleaning up: Sweep up and shovel into suitable containers for disposal.